exercism/website-copy/pages/terms.md

 #### Community Content

-All of the exercises delivered through the platform have been build by a community of volunteers and are licensed mainly under the MIT License.
-All of this content is available directly through our Github repositories (see https://github.com/exercism) where specific license details can be viewed.
+All of the exercises delivered through the platform have been built by a community of volunteers and are licensed mainly under the MIT License.
+All of this content is available directly through our GitHub repositories (see https://github.com/exercism) where specific license details can be viewed.

 #### User Contributed Content

 The primary purpose of the Platform is to provide a space where individuals can solve programming (coding) challenges, submit them, and receive feedback.
-Our aim is to help Users learn and develop competence in coding and also to develop skills in giving and receiving feedback.
+Our aim is to help Users develop competence in coding and also to develop skills in giving and receiving feedback.

 When you use our Platform, you will be presented with a series of exercises for you to download and solve, and be invited to upload your **Solution** (potentially as a series of improvements, each named an **Iteration**) for review.